nishant05gaurav/All-Notes/DSA/Algorithm.md

 Here, is an example:
   ![Bellman Ford Algorithm-II](https://imgur.com/irr8Gsc.png)

-### `0/1 Knapsack Method:`
+## 0/1 Knapsack Method
 - `Objective`: Fill objects in such a way that the total profit gets maximised
 ![0/1 Knapsack](https://imgur.com/HpLqpi4.png)
 ![0/1 Knapsack](https://imgur.com/eWocc2A.png)

-### `Optimal Binary Search Tree(Successful & Unsuccessful Probability)`
+## Optimal Binary Search Tree (Successful & Unsuccessful Probability)

-- `Binary Search Tree`: A data structure that consists of nodes, where these nodes contain a **key** and two **link** (Right & Left child)
+- _Binary Search Tree_: A data structure that consists of nodes, where these nodes contain a **key** and two **link** (Right & Left child)
-- `Cost of Searching`:  No. of comparision required to find a key, depends on the level of search
+- _Cost of Searching_:  No. of comparision required to find a key, depends on the level of search
 - The cost is defined as the sum of the probabilities of all the nodes in the tree multiplied by their depth
   - Maximum comparision = height/level of binary search tree
   - If the height of binary search tree is less, then comparision  will also be less
 - Searches are of two types:
-  - `Successful`: Search is called successful, if the key element is found
+  - _Successful_: Search is called successful, if the key element is found
-  - `Un-successful`: Search is called un-successful, if the key element is not found
+  - _Un-successful_: Search is called un-successful, if the key element is not found

 ![OBST](https://imgur.com/TcFSkkt.png)
 ![OBST](https://imgur.com/HqsWlpE.png)
 ![OBST](https://imgur.com/ojxh0re.png)
-- `Optimal Binary Search Tree`: It is a binary search tree such that the cost of searching should be minimum
+- _Optimal Binary Search Tree_: It is a binary search tree such that the cost of searching should be minimum
   - Cost also depends on the height of binary search tree
 - We use **DP** for finding the optimal-binary search tree.
 This include creating the table to store the minimum cost for each possible subtrre.
 Afterthat, table is built iteratively, starting with the smallest subtrees and upto root.
 At the end, we use **backtracking** through the table to find the optimal arrangement of nodes in the tree
 - Root should be the one that minimizes the total cost of searching in the tree